black77dragon/DragonShield/DragonShield/docs/Parsing_documents/zkb_parser_mapping.md

 | `Bezeichnung`                | `Instruments.instrument_name`           | Full name including issue details.
 Only used, if this is a new instrument                         |
 | `Valor/IBAN/MSCI ESG-Rating` | `Instruments.valor_nr`                  | Contains the Valoren number .                                                                     |

-**Error Handling:** If the parser does not find a matching instrument by ISIN, the import workflow presents an "Add Instrument" window pre-filled with the parsed name, ticker, ISIN and currency.
-The user can modify these values and choose Save, Ignore or Abort.
+**Error Handling:** The import process looks up instruments by `Valor/IBAN` first, then by `ISIN`, and finally by `Ticker` symbol.
+If no match is found using these identifiers, an "Add Instrument" window is shown pre-filled with the parsed details.
+The user can Save, Ignore or Abort the import of that position.
 Saving creates the instrument before storing the position; Ignore skips the position and Abort cancels the import.

 ---